PCCN Quiz -9

 Myxedema coma requires IV thyroid hormone and gentle rewarming to avoid arrhythmias.

-X. A patient with septic shock remains hypotensive (MAP 50 mmHg) despite norepinephrine at maximum dose.
-Lactate is rising, urine output is <10 mL/hr.
+BC.
+A patient with septic shock remains hypotensive (MAP 50 mmHg) despite norepinephrine.
+Lactate is rising, urine output is minimal, and cardiac index is low.
 What should the nurse anticipate?

 In septic shock with normal MAP but ongoing tissue hypoperfusion (high lactate, low ScvO₂), inotropic support improves perfusion and oxygen delivery.